-ZDNet has reported that 19 percent of all ransomware attacks are directed at government agencies, and it’s no surprise why.
+CSO explains why governments are becoming an increasingly large target for ransomware attacks, and it’s no surprise why.
 As we discussed previously, small IT teams and small budgets set up some difficult conditions for data protection.

 City, county, and other municipal government offices are vulnerable for a number of reasons.
 They have lots of sensitive data (would you want your traffic tickets, tax info, or your home remodel permits accessed by a cybercriminal?).
-Government IT systems are rarely the latest and greatest.
-And if the IT infrastructure is not extensive – it usually isn’t – there are security holes that need to be filled.
+Government IT systems are rarely the latest and greatest due to budget restrictions.
+And if the IT infrastructure is a legacy or sprawling patchwork of systems, there are security holes that need to be filled.

 Given their lean resources, city and municipal agencies operate much like small businesses.
 IT staff are often overworked generalists, without specific training in data security.
 Other municipal workers are also likely to be untrained on how to identify suspicious emails or web malvertising.

-Months after a ransomware attack on the city of Atlanta, the financial toll was still being calculated, but the government had earmarked $5 million for recovery.
-Ontario’s Provincial Police is issuing warnings about a rise in attacks on cities throughout the province.
+Months after a ransomware attack on the city of Baltimore, the financial toll has been calculated with a whopping $18 million for recovery and damages.
+In Canada, Ontario’s Provincial Police is issuing warnings to municipalities about the dangers of attacks on cities.

 As in any industry, there are ways to protect against attacks.
 Some are common sense, and some may take a bit more expertise.
 At a minimum, public-sector IT pros must immediately take steps to secure data both onsite and off.